quek-zhiheng/quek-zhiheng/README.md

 Hey there, Zhi Heng here!
 I am currently a student in NUS and a Computational Neuroscience Intern 😊!
 I find myself fascinated with web app dev, DBMSes, AI/ML, bioinformatics topics and genrally, the prospects of engineering elegant solutions for gaps in current technologies.

-If you fancy a colloaboration with me or would like to work with me on a project, feel free to contact me through the platforms below!
+If you fancy a collaboration with me or would like to discuss with me about a project, feel free to contact me through the platforms below!

 <h3> 📊 Github Stats </h3>